Ashraf Muzwagi MD

-A. This is a required four months rotation occurring in the first year at Institution one, requiring 70-80% of the fellow’s time.
+A. This is a required 4 to 6 months rotation occurring in the first year at Institution 1, requiring 80% of the resident time.

-D. This program serves on average 8 inpatients and up to four partially hospitalized (PHP) children and adolescents.
-The unit usually has about equal proportions of male and female patients and serves children 9 to 17 years of age, with one-third of patients below the age of 11.
-The patient mix consists of approximately 75% Caucasian, 15% African-American and 6% of various other racial backgrounds.
+C. This program serves on average 8 inpatients.
+The unit usually has about 40 % male and 60% female patients, and serves children 9 to 17 years of age, with about 10% of patients below the age of 11.
+The patient mix consists of approximately 75 % Caucasian, 15 % African-American and 6 % of various other racial backgrounds.
 Average length of stay is 5 to 7 days.
-The main problems requiring admission are: affective disorders, including bipolar depression (50%), post traumatic stress disorder (15%), disruptive disorders (40%), eating disorder (10%), and schizophrenia or other psychotic disorders (5%).
-In excess of 25% of teenage patients have comorbid substance use disorders.
-Treatments include milieu and group therapy, family therapy, occupational therapy and recreational activities reinforcing mindfulness-based dialectical behavioral therapy (DBT-informed), cognitive behavioral therapy (CBT), interpersonal therapy (IPT), individual and supportive therapy, medication treatment, and onsite educational services.
-Focus is on a Dialectical Behavioral Therapy model aimed at improving the patient’s self-awareness and coping skills.
+The main problems requiring admission are: affective disorders (consisting of predominantly unipolar depression) (90%), post-traumatic stress disorder, disruptive disorders, comorbid eating disorder, and schizophrenia or other psychotic disorders.
+In excess of 50% of teenage patients have comorbid substance use disorders.
+Treatments include milieu and group therapy, family therapy, occupational therapy and recreational activities reinforcing mindfulness-based dialectical behavioral therapy (DBT-informed), cognitive behavioral therapy (CBT), interpersonal therapy (IPT), individual and supportive therapy, medication treatment, and onsite educational activities.
+The general child and adolescent psychiatry curriculum is based on DBT informed therapies.

-E. Average caseloads range from 5 to 9 inpatients at any given time with a maximum capacity for 15 patients on the inpatient unit.
-The attending child psychiatrists directs the multidisciplinary team, which consists of representatives from psychology, social work, nursing, occupational and recreational therapy, in addition to medical, psychology, and nursing students.
-They also participate in individual, family, and group therapies with children adolescents and their families.
-Fellows will teach and supervise 3rd and 4th year medical students on this rotation.
+D. Average caseloads range from 5 to 9 inpatients at any given time with a maximum capacity for 15 patients on the inpatient unit.
+The attending child psychiatrists directs the multidisciplinary team, which consists of representatives from psychology, social work, nursing, and occupational therapy, and dieticians as indicated in addition to medical, nursing and counseling students.
+Residents also participate in individual, family, and group therapies with children adolescents and their families.

 E. Residents have at least two hours of weekly individual supervision with the faculty, in addition to daily case supervision.
 These hours are in addition to the teaching conferences, rounds, and seminars.